MerginMaps/docs/src/misc/troubleshoot.md

 Need more help with your issue? <LutraConsultingWeb /> provides commercial support and free standard support for active subscriptions.

+If you have an active subscription on app.merginmaps.com, we also offer free standard support on support@merginmaps.com.
+#
 <CommunityJoin />

 ## Support